dominiksalvet/gim/CONTROL.md

 * *unsupported*
   * A list of tag names whose commits are marked as unsupported.
   * Has one item per line.

+## Environment variables

+Gim exports the following environment variables for all executables of Git projects it calls:

+* `INSTALLER`
+  * Equals to `gim`.